Introduction to Finite Element Methods: Discontinuous Galerkin methods for elliptic equations

 Since the second term has the wrong sign, we need to absorb it into the other terms.
-For this, we estimate using the Cauchy--Schwarz inequality on each face $F\in\partial\calT_h$ for any piecewise smooth $v,w$:
+For this, we use that for any piecewise smooth $v,w$ and every $F\in \partial\calT_h$, the Cauchy--Schwarz inequality yields

 Summing over all faces and using the fact that each interior face occurs twice and that for boundary faces we set $v=w=0$ outside of $\Omega$, we obtain